Skip to content

 • HTTP 200 means the assessment executed successfully.

-• Business decision outcome is in assessment.overallStatus:
+• Business decision outcome is in top-level overallStatus:

 • CLEAR_TO_FILE